Everyone has a unique story And every paragraph of my personal narrative has led me to my role as an Independent Education Consultant.

 Eileen is a rigorous academic who loves learning and helping students achieve their potential.
 She began her 12-year career in magazine publishing, first as the Promotion Manager for Better Homes & Gardens and, later, as Marketing Director for Food & Wine Magazine.

-Winner of the New Horizons Scholarship from Fordham University, Eileen earned her Master’s in English Education and later taught middle and high school English, earning tenure at Ramapo Central School District in Suffern, New York before moving with her family to Southbury, Connecticut.
+Winner of the New Horizons Scholarship from Fordham University, Eileen earned her M.A. in English Education and later taught middle and high school Language Arts, earning tenure at Ramapo Central School District in Suffern, New York before moving with her family to Southbury, Connecticut.

 Additionally, she served as a Language Arts Instructor with a strong focus on SAT and ACT Test Prep at Excel Tutoring in Newtown, Connecticut before starting her tutoring company Performance Prep & College Admissions in January of 2014.

 About ten years ago, while raising my two children, I was hired by a small boutique tutoring company, Excel Tutoring, as an SAT coach.
 Since it had been a few decades since I took the SAT exam, I needed to relearn the test.
 Once I knew the test, however, I realized that I would need to apply my rhetoric skills in a scientific rather than an academic way.

 Here’s Why: The skills needed to do well on the SAT reading and writing are NOTHING like the skills necessary to demonstrate mastery in school.
 High School humanities teachers expect students to analyze texts and INFER responses.
 Inferring requires abstract thinking.
 On a standardized test, since there is only one right answer, there is no real thinking.
 The test is relatively concrete.